gotsunami/charon/docs/SPECS.md

 ## Specifications

-A document should be more user-friendly if declared in the YAML notation.
+The data model and the admin layout can be describe in the JSON format:

 JSON Example (51 lines):